algomo/knowledge-base/docs/docs/data-sources/Tags.md

 ```
 Intent: What does the algebra program cover?
 Tags: Education Stage - High School
-Response: The algebra syllabus covers multiplication, division, ...
+Response: The algebra syllabus covers linear equations, quadratic equations, and inequalities.
 ```

 ```
 Intent: What does the algebra program cover?
 Tags: Education Stage - College
-Response: The algebra syllabus includes solving systems of equations in matrices, ...
+Response: The algebra syllabus includes solving systems of equations in matrices, vector spaces, and complex numbers.
 ```

 #### Combination of Tags